bdelangh/my-bookshop-git2/README.md

 * You can now test the bookshop app on the SAP Cloud Platform

 ## Integration with Azure DevOps
-Building and deploying the application can be done via Azure DevOps.
+Building and deploying the application can also be done via Azure DevOps.

 * Login to Azure DevOps
 * Create a new project in Azure DevOps